Campaign For Change

-Some policies affecting CAB clients are national, such as social security, employment and immigration.
+Some policies affecting Citizens Advice clients are national, such as social security, employment and immigration.
 Some are national but administered according to local policies and practices such as housing benefit, community care, housing, health and education.
 Others are local, such a local authority collection of council tax arrears or school uniform grants.

-Current Social Policy Work
+Example of our Social Policy Work

 Personal Independence Payment: Fit for Purpose?